gtumedei/irs-project/docs/report.md

     <td style="width: 50%; text-align: center;"><div><img height="300" src="https://drive.google.com/uc?export=view&id=1hkFE7fOAA53xs0imC8cmVnX9EkE_HcbP"/></div></td>
   </tr>
   <tr>
-    <td style="width: 50%">The ultrasonic sensor correctly detects the presence of an obstacle, mBot should then change its direction and avoid it with no issues.</td>
+    <td style="width: 50%">The ultrasonic sensor correctly detects the presence of an obstacle, so the robot can change its direction and avoid it with no issues.</td>
-    <td style="width: 50%">The ultrasonic sensor is unable to detect any obstacle, since it is in the blind zone. mBot won't change direction and will inevitably collide with the object.</td>
+    <td style="width: 50%">The ultrasonic sensor is unable to detect the obstacle, since it is in the blind zone.
+The robot won't change direction and will inevitably collide with the object.</td>
   </tr>
 </table>

 ### Light chasing with obstacle avoidance

-As mentioned earlier, thanks to the purchase of the add-on kit we were able to equip the robot with two light sensors, enabling us to create a new controller for light chasing with obstacle avoidance.
-This is an extension of the previous control program and implements, in addition to wandering and obstacle avoidance, an additional behavior for light chasing.
+As mentioned earlier, thanks to the purchase of the add-on kit we were able to equip the robot with two light sensors.
+This allowed us to create a new controller for light chasing with obstacle avoidance.
+This is an extension of the previous control program and implements, in addition to wandering and obstacle avoidance, an new behavior for phototaxis.

-#### Design
+**Design**

 The control program, in this case, is composed by three behaviors: wandering, obstacle avoidance and light chasing.
 The first two are identical to the obstacle avoidance controller (see the [dedicated section](#obstacle-avoidance)).
-The third one is, from a high level perspective, pretty simple: if the two sensors detect the same light level, the robot moves forward.  otherwise it turns toward the direction of the sensor with the highest light value.
-There are however a couple of complications that need to be dealt with:
+The third one is, from a high level perspective, pretty simple: if the two sensors detect the same light level, the robot moves forward, otherwise it turns toward the direction of the sensor with the highest light value.
+There are however some of complications that need to be dealt with:
 - At what light level should the robot start chasing the source?
 - At what light level should the robot stop, considering the source to be reached?
 - Left and right sensor measurement will rarely be exactly the same, so what is the threshold below which the detected values should be considered equal?

 To establish the light levels at which the robot starts ($chase$) and stops ($done$) chasing the source, we decided to make it perform a preliminary check on startup.
-In this phase, the robot performs a 360° spin and saves the highest detected light level.
+In this phase, the robot moves in a 360° spin and saves the highest detected light level ($value$).
 It then uses the following formulas to compute the required values:

 $$ chase = value * 1,1 $$

 $$ done = -50 + 155 * ln(chase) $$

 $chase$ is simply a 10% increment over the maximum value detected during the initial spin.
-Given that the sensors can detect a wavelength between 0 and 1100nm, we assumed that $chase$ is roughly between 10 and 850nm.
+Given that the sensors can detect a wavelength between 400 and 1100nm, we assumed $chase$ to be roughly between 10 and 850nm.
 We were unable to detect values below this range, and values above it mean the environment is too bright for the robot to properly detect the light source.
 With this consideration, we opted to compute $done$ with a logarithmic function that generates the following output.

 <img height="300" src="https://drive.google.com/uc?export=view&id=14fvxmEm2TdkPRqa2W7wqIJpkt-Iv53qT"/>

-Since left and right sensor measurement will rarely be exactly the same, some kind of threshold is needed below which the brightness values ​​read by the two sensors are considered equal.
+Since left and right sensor measurement will rarely be exactly the same, some kind of threshold is needed, below which the brightness values ​​read by the two sensors are considered equal.
 Choosing the right threshold is not trivial.
 If the value is too high, the robot may miss the light source, while if it's too low it could continuously turn left and right.
 Furthermore, if the light is far away from the robot, the values detected by the two sensors are going to be very similar.
 On the contrary, when the robot gets in close proximity to the light source, a small turn means a large difference in the detected light level.
 As a consequence, the threshold should be dynamic and become higher when the robot is approaching the light, to prevent it from continuously turning left and right.
 To do this, we have selected the following formula during the testing phase:

 $$
   threshold = \begin{cases}